Classical education charter schools on the rise in Florida with help from small, conservative Michigan college

 To date, Hillsdale's initiative has assisted in the openings of more classical education charter schools in Florida than any other state nationwide.

-From Naples to Jacksonville, Hillsdale currently boasts (7) “member” schools in the state which means Hillsdale provides each of these charter schools with training for its staff, a curriculum for its students, even on-site visits and consultations on who to hire, according to its website and agreements we obtained.
+From Naples to Jacksonville, Hillsdale currently boasts seven "member" schools in the state which means Hillsdale provides each of these charter schools with training for its staff, a curriculum for its students, even on-site visits and consultations on who to hire, according to its website and agreements obtained by the Florida investigative team.

-While Hillsdale’s Florida footprint dates back to 2014, its influence in the Sunshine State has surged under Governor DeSantis and former Florida Education Commissioner Richard Corcoran.
-In 2019, Corcoran selected Hillsdale to help revise Florida’s civics standards.
-Members of its College also reviewed math textbooks for prohibited topics including critical race theory and beginning this summer, the state also started offering Florida teachers specialized civics training, Hillsdale approved.
+While Hillsdale's Florida footprint dates back to 2014, its influence in the Sunshine State has surged under DeSantis and former Florida Education Commissioner Richard Corcoran.
+In 2019, Corcoran selected Hillsdale to help revise Florida's civics standards.
+Members of its college also reviewed math textbooks for prohibited topics, including critical race theory and, beginning this summer, the state also started offering Florida teachers specialized civics training that Hillsdale approved.

 "I've never seen a religious-based charter operation be so shrewd politically," Fuller said.